-The Council, which meets every two years, is made up of delegates representing the interests of countries-regions, which have contributed a membership fee.
+The Council, which meets annually, is made up of delegates representing the interests of countries-regions, which have contributed a membership fee.
 Directors are elected by Council at the International Horticultural Congress which is held every fourth year.
 The Society's policies are guided by the Board of Directors.

-Sections and Commissions establish Working Groups that focus on specialized subject areas.
+Divisions and Commissions establish Working Groups that focus on specialized subject areas.
 Working Groups have an elected Chair and membership comprised of eminent horticulturists/horticultural scientists.
-Currently there are more than 140 such Working Groups and others are formed when a need is identified.
+Currently there are more than 100 such Working Groups and others are formed when a need is identified.

-The European Journal of Horticultural Science (eJHS) published by the ISHS in collaboration with the German Society of Horticultural Science (DGG) accepts original research articles and reviews on significant plant science discoveries and new or modified methodologies and technologies with a broad international and cross-disciplinary interest in the scope of global horticulture.
-The Journal focuses on applied and fundamental approaches to carry oriented research on aspects of the entire food value chain, ranging from breeding, production, processing, trading to retailing of horticultural crops and commodities.
-ISHS members benefit from discounted submission fees. eJHS is available in print + online Open Access.
+The European Journal of Horticultural Science (eJHS) published by the ISHS in collaboration with the German Society of Horticultural Science (DGG) accepts original research articles and reviews on significant plant science discoveries and new or modified methodologies and technologies with a broad international and cross-disciplinary interest in the scope of global horticulture. eJHS focus is on applied and fundamental aspects of the entire food value chain, ranging from breeding, production, processing, trading to retailing of horticultural crops and commodities in temperate and Mediterranean regions.
+ISHS members benefit from a discounted Article Publishing Charge (APC). eJHS is available in print + online Open Access.

 A major benefit of ISHS membership is the privilege of attending the International Horticultural Congress every four years at discounted rates.
 Congresses are attended by 3,000 or more delegates.
 They are carefully planned over many years to address all areas of horticultural science of interest to members.
 The Congress provides opportunities for individuals to present posters or make oral presentations of their current research work.
 Thus, information is shared with a wide audience.
 There are numerous social gatherings, sight-seeing opportunities, and the chance to see local horticultural industries during specialized field trips.